nomad-geek/mastodon/config/templates/privacy-policy.md

 does not apply to the practices of companies that dftba.club does not own or control, or to individuals that dftba.club does not employ or manage.

+This server is located within and is governed by the laws of the United States.

 # What information do we collect?

 - **Basic account information**: If you register on this server, you may be